zuozhenggh/learning-library/developer-library/tomcat-to-oci/scale/scale.md

     scp opc@${TOMCAT_IP_1}:~/SimpleDB.war opc@${TOMCAT_IP_2}:~/
     ```

-2. Follow the steps to deploy the application and configure the datasource from the *Migrate Tomcat Application* tutorial.
+2. Follow the steps to deploy the application and configure the data source from the *Migrate the Tomcat Application* section.

-You're done!

 ## Acknowledgements